 Conclusion

-So, this is the whole process of creating an Exchange administrator account and assigning roles for them according to the tasks it must accomplish.
+So, this is the whole process of creating an Exchange administrator account and assigning roles for them according to the tasks it has to accomplish.
 You should check the permissions of each role group and then add the administrator to it.